 I’d like to share with you my pretty simple bone broth recipe because I think it’s a fabulous and super healthful thing to drink and/or use in your cooking.
 It’s also a great beverage option for your kids.
 I started giving my daughter bone broth when she was about 6 months old and she loves it!

-What’s the deal with bone broth?, you may wonder….
-Well, it may just be the most nutrient dense beverage there is and it has been shown to have numerous health benefits.
-There is a lot of info out there about the various ways bone broth improves health, but basically, as you simmer (or pressure cook) bones in water, all the wonderful healing components of the bones such as gelatin, collagen, numerous trace minerals and amino acids are leached out into the water.
+Why is bone broth so important?, you may ask….
+Well…it may just be the most nutrient dense beverage there is and it has been shown to have numerous health benefits.
+There is a lot of info out there about the various ways bone broth improves health, but basically, as you simmer (or pressure cook) bones in water, the water leaches out all the wonderful healing components of the bones; such as gelatin, collagen, numerous trace minerals and amino acids.

-The most well-researched benefits of bone broth include improved gut health, decreased inflammation, improved immune system function and joint health.
+The most well-researched benefits of bone broth include improved gut health, decreased inflammation, improved immune system and joint health.
 The amino acids and gelatin in bone broth help to soothe the digestive system, reduce inflammation in the gut and restore the integrity of the gut lining.
-This improves the absorption of nutrients as well as reduces symptoms of food sensitivities.
+This improves the digestion of nutrients as well as reduces symptoms of food sensitivities.
 By healing the gut lining and supporting digestive health, bone broth decreases inflammation and improves immune system function.
-Additionally, collagen and gelatin are especially beneficial for joint health and help restore cartilage and connective tissue in the body.
-Minerals in bone broth such as calcium, magnesium, potassium and phosphorus are important for supporting bone density.
+Collagen and gelatin are especially beneficial for joint health and help restore cartilage and connective tissue in the body.
+Minerals found in bone broth include calcium, magnesium, potassium and phosphorus which are important for supporting bone density.

 Here’s what I do: